Newsletter

 Join the Mindfulness Group

-This is a gentle exercise class done either standing or sitting in one place that increases strength, balance and concentration.
-There are 7 students maximum per class.
+Carol Allen, the instructor, invites you to sign up at any time.
+This is a gentle exercise class done either standing or sitting in one place.
+It can increase strength, balance and concentration.

 If interested please contact either Carol Allen or the church office.